-Types of Improvements allowedIt goes without saying that a 203(k) loan allows you to undertake certain renovations on your home.
-Fortunately, this list covers almost all of the renovations your home is likely to need, including:
+Types of Improvements allowedIt goes without saying that a 203(k) loan will enable you to undertake certain renovations on your home.
+Fortunately, this list covers almost all of the upgrades your home is likely to need, including:

 - Restoration and modifications of the external and internal structure

 - Eradication of existing health and safety hazards